General Catalyst just hired its first female managing director: Holly Maloney McConnell

 The firm, which closed its most recent fund with $845 million in 2016, now has nine managing directors.

 GC is a little late to the game in terms of bringing a woman into its most senior ranks, though it doesn’t trail too far behind some of its formerly all-male peers.
 In May, the venture firm Benchmark hired Sarah Tavel as the first general partner in its 22-year history.
-Last October, Sequoia Capital has brought aboard Jess Lee — a former Google product manager who went on to lead the fashion site Polyvore — as the firm’s first senior female U.S. investor in its now 45-year-old history.
+Last October, 45-year-old Sequoia Capital brought aboard Jess Lee — a former Google product manager who went on to lead the fashion site Polyvore — as its first senior female U.S. investor.

-In the meantime, more women are choosing to simply create their own venture firms.
+More women are choosing to create their own venture firms in the meantime.
 Among the newest: Breakout Ventures, founded by Lindy Fishburne, a longtime investor and advisor to Peter Thiel.
 The outfit closed its debut fund with $60 million last week.

 0